Dr Anita Bloor

 Anita Bloor attended Nottingham Girls’ High School in 1975 on a full bursary.
 Anita absolutely thrived in our school and achieved top grades in her subjects which led to her being awarded a scholarship to Lady Margaret Hall, Oxford to read medicine.

-We’re so pleased that Anita has been an NGHS Governor for the past three years and that she’s been able to promote and encourage outreach and support for bursary girls.
+We’re so pleased to have had Anita as an NGHS Governor for over three years during which she was able to promote and encourage outreach and support for bursary girls.

 I came to NGHS in 1975 on a full bursary – I was a Clifton Estate lass and initially over awed by the school, but was soon embraced, especially my year group.
 We are still a strong group of women, 20 or so of us still keep in touch and meet up at least every 5 years, some travelling from distant continents.

 When I was awarded a scholarship to Lady Margaret Hall, Oxford to read medicine it was a steep learning curve, but incredibly inspiring.

 In 1990 I qualified as a GP and continued as a GP partner, first in Leicester then Nottingham, until 2017.
 But medicine opens so many doors that it is possible to follow many career pathways in addition to the obvious clinical roles.
 Mine have included medical student training, GP training, heading up primary care mental health services in a city, as well as working in a governance role to investigate complaints, underperformance, GP appraisals, coroner inquests and prisoner deaths.
 I have been involved in the development and delivery of urgent GP services in Nottingham for 16 years, latterly as the Medical Director of the Nottinghamshire Out of Hours Service (NEMS) looking after the urgent medical needs of over 1.75 million people.